gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - 3 Key questions:

-    1. Is the system adequate?
+    1. Is the system _adequate_?

-    2. Is the system suitable?
+    2. Is the system _suitable_?

-    3. Is the system effective?
+    3. Is the system _effective_?

-#pagebreak()
+Audit conclusion is:

+- Based on the _results_ of STAGE 1 and STAGE 2

+- Decision to issue the _certificate_ based on the findings of the Audit Team

 Consider the example of a _surveillance_ audit:

 - Conducted in the field at least every year (sometimes every semester)

 - They cover all processes / functions over a three year period following certification / renewal

 - The audit program is based on the results of previous audits and on the importance and status of the processes

 - They can take into account internal audits

 - Evaluate the organization's continued compliance with the requirements of the certification standard

+Following an ideal ISO 27011 Audit Cycle:

+- Certification Audit (2018)

+- Surveillance Audit (2019)

+- Surveillance Audit (2020)

+- Recertification Audit (2021)

+- Surveillance Audit (2022)

+- Surveillance Audit (2023)

+- Recertification Audit (2024)

+- Surveillance Audit (2025)

+- and so on...

 == Audit plan, initiation and preparation

-6 phases of the audit (ISO 19011):
+6 _phases_ of the audit (ISO 19011):

 - Initiating audit

-- Preparing audit activities
+- Preparing audit _activities_

-- Conducting audit activities
+- _Conducting_ audit activities

 - Preparing and distributing audit report

-- Completing audit
+- _Completing_ audit

-- Conducting audit follow-up
+- Conducting audit _follow-up_

-Remember that management systems (such as ISMS or Quality MS) are based on the High level structure, which is founded on the Deming Cycle «Plan Do Check Act» (PDCA).
+_Remember_ that management systems (such as ISMS or Quality MS) are based on the High level structure, which is founded on the Deming Cycle «Plan Do Check Act» (_PDCA_).

 Conducting a single audit includes:

 - targets

 - criteria

 - extension (including processes and / or functions)

 - dates and sites

 - start and end times of activities

 - roles and responsibilities of auditors and accompanying persons

 Some steps must be followed: